twowaits/SDE-Interview-Questions/SAP Labs/README.md

 <br>

 - Implement the fastest Sorting technique.
+- What is a class and object in C++.
+Explain by taking an example.
+- What is static and use of it?
+Give a real life example where you would use it?
+- What is use of inheritance?
+- What is difference between authorization and authentication?
 - Given a sentence find the word which has maximum length and is even.<br>
   eg: String s= I like to eat banana <br>
   output: banana